Our Lady of Guadalupe Catholic Church (Houston): School

-The Our Lady of Guadalupe Catholic School is the oldest Catholic elementary school in the City of Houston.
+Our Lady of Guadalupe Catholic School is the oldest Catholic elementary school in the City of Houston.
 The school first opened on September 8, 1912, one month after the church's first mass.
-As of 2012 the OLG school has over 500 students, originating from over 30 ZIP codes in Greater Houston.
-As of that year many elementary school classes have waiting lists.
+As of 2012, the OLG school has over 500 students, originating from over 30 ZIP codes in Greater Houston.
+As of that year, many elementary school classes have waiting lists.
 The school is the oldest Catholic elementary school in Houston.

 Recreation

-Historically OLG held bazaars which featured popular bands.
-During the 1930s two musicians from Houston, Ventura Alonzo and Lydia Mendoza, performed at OLG events.
+Historically, OLG held bazaars which featured popular bands.
+During the 1930s, two musicians from Houston, Ventura Alonzo and Lydia Mendoza, performed at OLG events.